Blow Molding

 Multi-layer Bottles

 Containers made with layers of specialized plastic materials, co-extruded to leverage their unique properties.
-This design enhances barrier qualities and extends shelf life.
+This design enhances barrier qualities and extends shelf life for sensitive contents.

 Natural Color